Azure Front Door's Nine-Hour Stall Shows Why Control Planes Need Guardrails

 Turn the Microsoft timeline into muscle memory:

-4. Manually rebalance traffic to healthy POPs while telemetry catches up.
+- Manually shove traffic to healthy POPs while the telemetry tries to catch up.

 Frequently Asked Questions